Trespass and your business

 Warning to stay off

-- you have reasonable grounds to suspect the person will trespass on a place.
+You can also have reasonable grounds to suspect the person will trespass on your premises.

 Reasonable grounds includes a person who has been directed to leave a place and is seen approaching but has not yet entered the place.